MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Adaptive Step Smoothing increases the resolution of multi-axis moves, particularly at step frequencies below 1kHz (for AVR) or 10kHz (for ARM), where aliasing between axes in multi-axis moves causes audible vibration and surface artifacts.
 The algorithm adapts to provide the best possible step smoothing at the lowest stepping frequencies.

 ### Custom Microstepping
+If you have a board with pins named `X_MS1`, `X_MS2`, etc., then you can change the micro-stepping using G-code or the LCD menu.
 ```cpp
 //#define MICROSTEP1 LOW,LOW,LOW
 //#define MICROSTEP2 HIGH,LOW,LOW